Use our livett cartwright mortgage quiz

 Leeds Corporation (Bell-Livett and Livett-Cartwright) mortgages

-Local authorities primarily built the housing, and each one tended to favour a particular type of construction.
-Bell-Livett or the Livett-Cartwright steel framed houseA property that is constructed with a steel frame. was the model approved by the Interdepartmental Committee on Housing Construction at the time and chosen by local authorities in and around the City of Leeds.
+Local authorities primarily built these houses, each favouring a particular type of construction.
+The Bell-Livett or Livett-Cartwright steel-framed house was the model approved by the Interdepartmental Committee on Housing Construction and chosen by local authorities in and around the City of Leeds.

 Post Contents